 The fee for full-time students, who swap or drop modules, and who continue to satisfy the minimum CATS point requirement for full-time students, will not change, ie it will remain at the full-time level.
 Full-time students will be entitled to swap and drop modules, within a two week period, post enrolment and registration.
-After this date, only DASA can approve the dropping of modules.
+After this date, only the Directorate of Academic and Student Affairs (DASA) can approve the dropping of modules.